Students are expected to adhere to the University's Code of Conduct (https://studentconduct.unl.edu/student-code-conduct).

 If the University is closed on your floor's day for service you will have service the following business day.

 A list of the services/frequency provided by Custodial Services can be found at their website: https://fmo.unl.edu/custodial-services.
-If you have a specific custodial request, contact the Office Associate for Operations.
+If you have a specific custodial request, contact a Building Maintenance Reporter (BMR) to process your request.

 PhD in Natural Resource Sciences